gregallensworth/ElectricalCircuitLearning/SimpleSwitch/README.md

 # Simple Switch

-A simple light switch circuit.
+A simple light switch circuit, with the feed connecting to a switch, and the switch to the light.

 Photo 2 shows it simply working, with the light shining with the switch in the On position.